BallisticLA/RandLAPACK/INSTALL.md

 Right now we list RandBLAS and Random123 as separate dependencies, but in time we'll hide the Random123 dependency entirely within RandBLAS.

-We give recipies for installing BLAS++, LAPACK++, and Random123 below.
+We give recipes for installing BLAS++, LAPACK++, and Random123 below.
 Later on, we'll assume these recipes were executed from a directory that contains (or will contain) the ``RandLAPACK`` project directory as a subdirectory.